nomemory/andreinc-site/_posts/2021-03-07-cars-and-police-a-spring-boot-application-streaming-using-kafka-and-ksqldb.md

 # Conclusions

-* **ksqlDB** is not yet fully-baked, but it's a promising technology.
+* **ksqlDB** is not yet fully baked, but it's a promising technology.
 I will definitely keep an eye on it;
-* The code of this POC can optimized further.
-It's probably overkill to stream directly in the browser, maybe events can come up in batches;
+* The code of this POC can be optimized further.
+It's probably a bad idea to stream directly in the browser; maybe events can come up in batches;
-* Instead of using STOMP/websocket we can use a SSE technology given the communication is done nainly from the server to the client;
+* Instead of using STOMP/WebSocket we can use an SSE technology given the communication is done mainly from the server to the client;